 Respondents exhibited significantly higher persistence than non-respondents.
-This does not appear to be linked with patient status at inclusion, as the response rate was similar for both pre-treated and naive patients, and, thus, may provide a useful tool to direct efforts to optimize persistence.
+This does not appear to be linked with patient status at inclusion, as the response rate was similar for both pretreated and naive patients, and, thus, may provide a useful tool to direct efforts to optimize persistence.
 This type of observation has been made in other therapeutic areas; cancer survival was observed to be better in patients who communicated via email with their physician [44], indicating that certain profiles of patients who are either more technologically inclined or more involved with their treatments may benefit more from them.
 Likewise, patients who are doing better may be more inclined to communicate.

 However, although the association between B-IPQ score and persistence was statistically significant, the clinical significance was not clear.
 The analysis of factors affecting persistence was conducted using univariate regression, which may have introduced potential biases, such as limitations in capturing complex interrelationships, confounding variables, and nonlinearity.
 Despite these limitations, the use of a multivariate analysis model was deemed unlikely to provide significant additional information compared to univariate analysis.
-This choice was justified by the observation that only one explanatory factor was clearly significant (satisfaction with the injection device; Table 3], while the remaining factors exhibited indications of multicollinearity.
+This choice was justified by the observation that only one explanatory factor was clearly significant (satisfaction with the injection device; Table 3), while the remaining factors exhibited indications of multicollinearity.

 Other limitations inherent to the design of the study and the type of data presented have been identified.
 First includes the relatively low response rate to the online questionnaire, which, at around 50%, was lower than we had hoped for, even though it appears to be in line with those observed in other studies using this delivery method (email along with email reminders) [45].
-However, the reasons for non-response were unavailable, therefore potential biases related to non-response or selection bias could not be evaluated.
+However, the reasons for non-response were unavailable; thus, the distribution of the participants was made by indication (RA, AS, or PsA), which may have led to potential biases.
 Second, large differences both in response and training rates were observed between the sites.
 To address this, reporting and training practices could be standardized to ensure training guality.
 However, this may be impossible for some investigation sites that do not have the necessary resources to provide proper patient training; this could possibly explain why some sites only trained a small percentage of patients or even none.